History of the Sarasota Tiger Bay Club

 Tiger Bay Clubs are Florida-based political clubs.
 They are considered non-partisan.
 We are open to anyone interested in political dialogue and discussion.
 The Charter and By-Laws of the organization prevent it from endorsing candidates or taking sides in political campaigns.

-The Tiger Bay Club began with the original purpose of providing a non-partisan forum on current political issues and listen to the views of newsmakers and leaders of the day.
+The Tiger Bay Club began with the original purpose of providing a non-partisan forum on current political issues and listening to the views of newsmakers and leaders of the day.
 The club has never endorsed political candidates nor advocated a particular ideology.
 It has always welcomed groundbreaking ideas, passionate and insightful discussions; the more outrageous, the better.
 Humor, sharp introductions, and the occasional roasting of members and guests are the mark of a good meeting.

 If laughter is good medicine, then the members of the Sarasota Tiger Bay Club can expect to lead long lives.